jedi-academy/learn-2420/data/assignments/assignment3.md

 they setup for guests.

 Your attack should be completed within 15 minutes, successful or not.
-The CSI-Cyber team is alerted the minute you start, and they will be pounding down your door 15 minutes from then.
+The CSI(T)-Cyber team is alerted the minute you start, and they will be pounding down your door 15 minutes from then.

 Hint: use the "recipes", Luke.